 From Europeans’ first encounter with America, its natives have been imagined and configured as counterfoils and rhetorical tools with which to explore the nature of the modern human.
 Thomas Hobbes was not the first major thinker to posit a primordial ‘state of nature’ from which humans developed, but he was the first major thinker to associate this state so closely to some of his contemporaries: indigenous Americans.
 In this he was followed by his critics, such as Rousseau and Locke, whose vision of the original state of humanity was less bleak but they nevertheless joined him on seeing Americans as embodying these characteristics and in seeing indigenous people as irredeemably ‘other.’
 Karena Shaw is surely right in not only noting (after Tully) that Hobbes’ particular vision of the sovereign state excluded any kind of dialogue with the ‘other’ but in interrogating why this exclusionary model was adopted when others were available (2008: 145).
 Shaw argues that Hobbesian sovereign state in the context of European expansion necessitates the closing off of dialogue and the narrowing of the terrain of the political: even as the modern state is critiqued by scholars such as Tully, they are doing so without moving from the terrain of the political defined in terms of the sovereign state.
 Indigenous demands are distilled “to a singular relationship – the relationship between citizens and a sovereign authority, or constitutional state” (2008: 144).

-In Bolivia, indigenous people have always engaged with state in its various forms; there was never a time when they were simply passive subjects.
+In Bolivia, indigenous people have always engaged with the state in its various forms; there was never a time when they were simply passive subjects.
 Despite the state being largely deaf and blind to their concerns, perhaps born out of a constitutional inability, they nevertheless did more than occasionally rebel but actively challenged the very form of the state.
 Even at points when the state posited the total erasure of indigenous identities and subjectivities, they were still present in challenging the foundations of the sovereign state.
-The apotheosis of this struggle would appear to be the advent of the Indigenous State under Evo Morales but, despite the heady optimism at his election, his pledges to decolonise the state, and a constituent assembly, Morales – despite considerable success in improving the economic lot of many poor Bolivians – has arguably failed in changing the fundamental institutions and structures of the sovereign state.
+The apotheosis of this struggle would appear to be the advent of the Indigenous State under Evo Morales.
+However, notwithstanding the heady optimism at his election after his commitments to decolonise the state, and create a constituent assembly, Morales has arguably failed in changing the fundamental institutions and structures of the sovereign state.
+This is not to detract from his successes in other areas such as the considerable success in improving the economic lot of many poor Bolivians.

 The case of Bolivia— as it developed from a colony to republic, to a postrevolutionary mestizo nation and then, in this century, to an indigenous state – shows that indigenous peoples were always present and active in the formation of those states.
 As the state changed, so too did the ways in which its indigenous inhabitants were understood: different republics, fiscal categories, non-citizens, non-existent, and finally the canonical citizen – but not all.
 In assimilating the originary indigenous subject into the sovereign state Morales has merely reproduced the state with a different symbolic language.
 It appears the sovereign state, even a self-styled indigenous one, continues to require its Hobbesian border guards and forecloses the possibility of an alternative politics.